 Passes are graded: High Distinction, Distinction, Credit and Pass.
+Satisfactory indicates the satisfactory completion of a subject for which graded passes are not available.
 A Pass Conceded may be granted to a student whose mark in a subject is slightly below the standard required for a pass but whose overall satisfactory performance warrants this concession.

 A Terminating Pass may be granted where the mark for the subject is below the required standard.
-A terminating pass will not permit a student to progress further in the subject or to enrol in any other subject for which a pass in the subject is a co-requisite or pre-requisite.
-A student given a terminating pass may attempt a deferred examination, If available, to improve his performance but should he fail in such attempt, the terminating pass shall stand.
+A terminating pass will not permit a student to progress further in the subject or to enrol in any other subject for which a pass in the subject is a corequisite or prerequisite.
+A student given a terminating pass may attempt a deferred examination, if available, to improve his performance but should he fail in such attempt, the terminating pass shall stand.